giecaruff/ImageToLithology/README.md

 1. `imagetolayers.py`: converts an image file (*.png, for example), to a CSV file with the layers found in the image.

 2. `layerstoimage.py`: do the inverse of the previous program.
-It`s used for quality control purposes.
+It's used for quality control purposes.

 3. `layerstolas.py`: add the layers from a CSV file as a new curve in a LAS file.